Routing

 Validation Expressions

-A validation condition can be specified for each parameter using regular expression.
-For example, let's set id to be only numerical, using \d+ regexp:
+A validation condition can be specified for each parameter using a regular expression.
+For example, for the parameter id, we specify that it can only contain digits using the regex \d+:

 $router->addRoute('<presenter>/<action>[/<id \d+>]', /* ... */);

-The default regular expression for all parameters is [^/]+, ie everything except the slash.
-If a parameter is supposed to match a slash as well, we set the regular expression to .+.
+The default regular expression for all parameters is [^/]+, i.e., everything except a slash.
+If a parameter is supposed to accept slashes as well, we set the expression to .+:

 $router->addRoute('<path .+>', /* ... */);